11 Days Drops August 18

 Who Is Down on Jane?

-Down on Jane started out in the late ’90s and early 2000s, with a bar scene alive with local bands chasing their sound.
+Down on Jane started out in the late ’90s and early 2000s, in a bar scene alive with local bands chasing their sound.
 We were one of them, hauling gear into tiny clubs, scribbling setlists on napkins, and learning as we went.
 Like a lot of groups, we stumbled, we grew, and eventually life pulled us in different directions.
-Jobs, families, and responsibilities took center stage, but the love of music never went away.
+Jobs, families, and responsibilities took center stage.
+But the itch to create never actually went away, it just got buried under everything else.

 Now, in our late 40s, we’re not trying to recreate the past or stage some grand comeback.
+We’re proof that staying creative after 40 doesn’t mean picking up where you left off.
+It means figuring out what creativity looks like now, with less time, more perspective, and a lot fewer illusions about how it’s supposed to go.
 We play for the same reason we did back then: because it’s fun, it’s ours, and it still matters.
-What’s different now is the perspective.
-We can look back on the chaos of our early years with some hard-earned clarity, and maybe even a little wisdom.

 That’s where the blog comes in.
 Back when we started, documenting your band wasn’t easy.
 Cell phones, cameras, and camcorders were all separate things, and most nights ended with nothing more than a few flyers stuffed in a pocket.
-There was no social media to capture the stories, the dives, the disasters, or the small victories.
-What we’re doing now is filling in those gaps, telling the stories we never got to share, writing down the memories before they fade, and giving a glimpse into what it was like to be a local band trying to figure it all out.
+What we’re doing now is filling in those gaps: telling the stories we never got to share, writing down the memories before they fade, and figuring out, in real time, what it looks like to stay creative after 40, when life is fuller, and the stakes feel different.

 We hope it entertains.
-We hope it inspires someone to pick up an instrument, start a band, or at least learn from the mistakes we made.
-Most of all, we hope it shows that music doesn’t come with an expiration date.
+We hope it inspires someone to pick up an instrument, start a band, or just start something, whatever that looks like for them.
+Most of all, we hope it shows that creativity doesn’t come with an expiration date.
+It just needs a little room to breathe.

 Listen to the Music